smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/databaseManagementManual.md

 ```
 * **Change the password**.
 The password is set to *mydatabasepassword*.

-4. Create user pecific object views: *rif40_num_denom*, *rif40_num_denom_errors*.
+4. Create user specific object views: *rif40_num_denom*, *rif40_num_denom_errors*.
 These must be created as the user so they run with the users privileges and therefore only return
    RIF data tables to which the user has been granted access permission.

 ```SQL